zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.11.28: Various tweaks, fixes and small improvements.
+* 1.12.1: Compatible with the forthcoming UpdraftCentral; various tweaks, fixes and small improvements.